1118 H.J. Patterson Hall

 Director: Leeanne Dunsmore, Ed.D.

 UMD students have the opportunity to enhance their academic experience through Education Abroad (EA) programs.
 These overseas programs are academically rigorous and designed to broaden and enrich students major fields of study, deepen their understanding of other languages and cultures, and strengthen their ability to compete for successful careers in today’s global economy.
 Coursework represents a wide range of disciplines so that participants can study abroad for a semester or academic year and still complete their degrees on schedule.
 A growing number of EA programs combine the concepts of global citizenship, civic engagement, and entrepreneurship by engaging students in innovative projects designed to address health, economic, and environmental issues in the communities that host them during their overseas studies.
+Students are then able to bring their skills back to UMD and their future endeavors.

 EA collaborates with UMD faculty and staff as well as international institutions and affiliated organizations to support more than 400 international programs in over 65 countries and to integrate overseas coursework into campus curricula.
 Professional advisors guide students in the selection of suitable programs and the arrangement of academic credit, assist with applications for financial aid, conduct pre-departure orientations, and provide on-call support to participants overseas.
 Recognizing that substantive international experience is a crucial part of any undergraduate education, EA continually seeks to enable every UMD student to study abroad regardless of his or her major field of study or financial profile.
 EA is especially attentive to the diverse needs of the UMD campus community and is committed to developing and delivering programs and resources that facilitate access for and representation of diverse identities.